ajonnavittula/ajonnavittula.github.io/_pages/about.md

 **I am actively looking for industrial research positions.
 Please contact me if you have openings.**

-I am a fourth year PhD student in the Mechanical Engineering department at Virginia Tech.
+I am a final year PhD student in the Mechanical Engineering department at Virginia Tech.
 My advisor is Prof. [Dylan Losey](https://dylanlosey.com/), and I spend most of my time working in [Collab](https://collab.me.vt.edu/).

 Prior to joining Virginia Tech, I was employed as a Robotics Engineer at Parker Hannifin Corporation, and before that I received my MS in Robotics Engineering from the Worcester Polytechnic Institute (WPI), MA.